A list of some strange things about Candida Auris.

 The specific niche that C auris is trying to use humans to fill is probably that of an extinct amphibian.

-The only way humans could fill that role would be if the first part of the host, e.g. migratory bird, fed on humans, or if the part of the relationship which swans fulfill transfers to another species that humans eat.
+The only way humans could fill that role would be if the first part of the host, e.g. migratory bird, fed on humans, or if the part of the relationship which birds fulfill transfers to another species that humans eat.

 In the latter case Candida auris would not become less virulent, it would simply become another factor associated with death in humans, but its virulence would stabilize.